tLewisII/TJLProgressView/README.md

 TJLProgressView
 ===========
 A subclass of UIProgressView that takes a NSProgress which it monitors and updates automatically.
 Also can be show vertically rather than just horizontally.
-Will be automatically removed when progress is complete.
+Will be automatically be removed from the parent view when progress is complete.

 ![gif](https://github.com/tLewisII/TJLProgressView/raw/master/Screenshots/TJLProgressView.gif)